Howdy, Modi: Why was the US President Trump late for mega event in Houston?

 Before arriving at the NRG stadium yesterday, Trump, in a tweet had said he was looking forward to address 'Howdy, Modi' rally and that he and his "friend" Prime Minister Narendra Modi will have a "good time" at the mega event.
 "Will be in Houston to be with my friend.
 Will be a great day in Texas!"
 Trump tweeted.

-Organised by the non-profit Texas India Forum, the event, with the tagline 'Shared Dreams, Bright Futures', will shine light on the tremendous contribution of Indo-Americans in United States and the strong and lasting partnership between the US and India.
+Organised by the non-profit Texas India Forum, the event, with the tagline 'Shared Dreams, Bright Futures', will shine light on the tremendous contribution of Indo-Americans in the United States and the strong and lasting partnership between the US and India.